debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 # Conclusion

 This post covered a lot of information about reversing the ebo's protocol.
-We started all the way back from getting a shell on the device and ended up being able to craft custom packets to connect ot the ebo and move it around from our keyboard.
+We started all the way back from getting a shell on the device and ended up being able to craft a custom server to connect to the ebo and have full control over it's audio, microphone, motors, and camera.

-We still aim to be able to get video packets from a connection from our ebo server so that we can have full control with an exploit.
+The next step is finding a vulnerability that will let us connect to the ebo from our server without knowing the ID numbers or token beforehand.
+This could be accomplished by finding a vulnerability in the packet parser that we could develop and exploit for to get a shell on the device or have it send back a packet containing those things.
+Then we could simply read out the token file and be able to connect.

 Next post we hope to cover the following.
-1. Getting video/audio/mic packets sent from the ebo
+1. Emulation of the packet receive function with Qiling so that we can fuzz the packet input
-2. Getting a fully functioning ebo server where we can move it around, see it's video, hear it's microphone, etc., all in real time in a GUI.
+2. Identifying a vulnerablity from one of the crashes that could possibly be exploited
-3. Finding a vulnerability and developing an exploit that would allow us to connect an ebo to the ebo server without any authorization.
+3. Developing an exploit that will let us control memory and get a shell
-4. Releasing and covering the source code of this whole project
+4. Using memory/shell access to manipulate the Ebo so that it will accept a connection from the ebo server without a proper key or ID number.